viamrobotics/docs/docs/services/data/configure-data-query.md

    This command returns the `user` name you can use to connect to the Viam organization's MongoDB Atlas instance.

 1. Determine the hostname for your organization's MongoDB Atlas Data Federation instance.
-   Provide your organizations `org-id` from step 2:
+   Provide your organization's `org-id` from step 2:

    ```sh {class="line-numbers linkable-line-numbers"}
    viam data database hostname --org-id=<YOUR-ORGANIZATION-ID>